Arkham/c_examples/apue/signals/notes.md

 ## Interrupted system calls

-* system calls are divided in: "slow" system calls and all the others.
+* system calls were divided in: "slow" system calls and all the others.
 The slow ones may involve
   * reads that can block the caller forever (pipes, terminals, network devices)
   * writes that can block the caller forever
   * `pause` function